Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: Sensor Fabrication and Characterization

 \subsection{Sensor Fabrication}

-We designed a dual-conductivity layer tactile sensor combining a hydrogel layer and a carbon-black/graphite (CBG) conductive layer, leveraging the complementary properties of each material.
-Hydrogels are widely utilized in electronic skin applications due to their preferable electrical properties, flexibility and biocompatibility \cite{Zhu2020, park2022biomimetic}.
+We designed a dual-conductivity layer tactile sensor combining a hydrogel layer and a CBG conductive layer, leveraging the complementary properties of each material.
+Hydrogels are widely utilized in electronic skin applications due to their desirable electrical properties, flexibility and biocompatibility \cite{park2022biomimetic}.
 The CBG layer with lower resistance improves EIT-based sensor performance.
+Fig. \ref{fig-SensorFabrication} shows the fabrication process and design of the EIT-based tactile sensor.
+The sensor dimensions are $120 \, mm\times 120 \, mm\times 10 \, mm$.
+A step-by-step description of the fabrication process is available in the Supplementary Material.